-But what if you’re asking, “Why am I losing weight during menopause?”.
+But if you’re wondering why am I losing weight during menopause?

 In this article: 📝

 - Menopause and muscle mass

 - Can hot flashes make you lose weight?

 - Can you lose your appetite during menopause?

 - Why am I losing so much weight during menopause?

 - Weight loss during menopause: The bottom line

 Menopause is defined as 12 months from the last period you have in your life.

 The transitional phase before that is known as perimenopause.